tock/tock/doc/courses/rustconf/README.md

 This tutorial assumes basic knowledge of Rust, including ownership, borrowing, traits and lifetimes.
-While not required, it is most appropriate for people who are familiar with the material covered in the Advanced Rust training, and attanding the morning Intermediate Rust training is highly encouraged.
+While not required, it is most appropriate for people who are familiar with the material covered in the Advanced Rust training, and attending the morning Intermediate Rust training is highly encouraged.

 ## Pre-requisites